How to access Lovehoney.co.uk

-Did you know your ISP has probably been limiting the websites you can access?
+Your ISP is the company who provides your home and/or mobile internet, like Sky, BT, O2 or EE.
+And it's probably limiting the websites you can access.
 All major internet providers in the UK offer filtering that blocks potentially harmful or adult websites on your network.

 Some ISP blocks are helpful, like the ones that stop you from accessing dangerous or fraudulent websites.
 But many ISP blocks can be unhelpful, especially because, since 2013, the default approach for this kind of web filtering has been opt-out rather than opt-in.
 This means your ISP turns on web filtering by default.